Asymptomatic testing FAQs (for managers)

 Broadening testing to identify those showing no symptoms will mean finding positive cases more quickly, and will help to break chains of transmission.

-The asymptomatic (symptom-free) targeted testing is being offered to workers across the borough, who cannot work from home.
+The asymptomatic (symptom-free) targeted testing is being offered to all residents and workers across the borough.

 Tests are available to people who live or work in the Bolton borough, regardless of their age.
 Children under 16 will need parental consent.